gaggenwaschke/NoProp/README.md

 ## Overview

-NoProp is a novel approach for training neural networks without relying on standard back-propagation or forward-propagation steps.
+NoProp is a novel approach for training neural networks without relying on standard back-propagation or forward-propagation steps inspiration from diffusion and flow matching methods.
 This repository provides:
- - Discrete-Time (DT) and Continuous-Time (CT) implementations.
+ - Continuous-Time (CT) implementations.
- - Support for benchmark image classification tasks (MNIST, CIFAR-10, CIFAR-100).
+ - Support for benchmark image classification tasks (MNIST, CIFAR-10, CIFAR-100)
- - Scripts for training, evaluation, and visualization of results.

 ![Architecture](https://arxiv.org/html/2503.24322v1/extracted/6324620/plots/Noprop_clear.png)

 - Figure 1:Architecture of NoProp. $z_0$ represents Gaussian noise, while $z_1,…,z_T$ are successive transformations of $z_0$ through the learned dynamics $u_1,…,u_T$, with each layer conditioned on the image $x$, ultimately producing the class prediction $\hat{y}$.

 for more detail, check the original paper [arXiv:2503.24322v1](https://arxiv.org/html/2503.24322v1)